alexnitta/laptop/README.md

 You can verify this by `cd`ing to your home directory, then running `ls -la . | grep "\->"` to see only the symlinks.

 Any time you add a new dotfile in your local repo, you can run `rcup` to add a symlink for it.
-Push your changes up to GitHub, and now you have a reproducible dotfiles setup.
+Push your changes up to GitHub, and now you have a portable dotfiles setup.